 Now open the new file with a text editor such as vi or nano and look for the following rules in the file and then remove them:

--A FORWARD -j REJECT --reject-with icmp-host-prohibited -A INPUT -j REJECT --reject-with icmp-host-prohibited
+-A FORWARD -j REJECT --reject-with icmp-host-prohibited -A FORWARD -j DROP -A INPUT -j REJECT --reject-with icmp-host-prohibited

 Now save the file and apply the new rules by executing the following commands, and then restart the server: